What Is the Circle of Doom in Public Speaking (and How to Avoid It)

 Which moment felt most natural?

-What feedback (verbal or non-verbal) did I get from the audience?
+What feedback, spoken or nonverbal, did I get from the audience?

 Write these down.
-Over time, you’ll see patterns in what works, and that becomes the foundation of your confidence.
+Over time you will see the patterns in what works, and that becomes the foundation of your confidence.

-This isn’t positive thinking.
-It’s deliberate learning.
-You go into your next talk building on last time rather than avoiding a repeat of last time.
+This is not positive thinking; it is deliberate learning.
+You go into your next presentation building on last time rather than avoiding a repeat of it.

 3. Focus on Recovery, Not Perfection

 Perfectionism is the fuel that keeps the Circle of Doom alive.
-Every speaker makes mistakes, even professionals.
-The difference is that great speakers recover smoothly.
+Every speaker makes mistakes, even the professionals.
+The difference is that a great speaker recovers smoothly.

 If you lose your place, pause.
 If your voice shakes, smile and carry on.
-The audience usually doesn’t notice nearly as much as you think.
+The audience usually does not notice nearly as much as you think.

-The best way to practice this?
-Introduce small, controlled imperfections in rehearsal.
-Skip a line on purpose, then recover.
-You will quickly learn how little it matters.
+The best way to practise this?
+Build a small, controlled imperfection into your rehearsal.
+Skip a line on purpose, then recover, and you quickly learn how little it matters.

 4. Start Small, Then Scale Up

-Use the Nano Speech framework to make each one count:
+Use the Nano Speech to make each one count:

-Open: Start with a hook, a story, question, or insight.
+Open: start with a hook, a story, a question or an insight.

-Close: End with a simple takeaway or call to action.
+Close: end on a simple takeaway or a call to action.

-Once you feel comfortable in smaller settings, scale up to longer talks or larger audiences.
-This “start small, scale up” approach builds evidence that you can handle more without triggering fear.
+Once you feel comfortable in the smaller settings, scale up to longer presentations or larger audiences.
+The start small, scale up approach builds the evidence that you can handle more without triggering the fear.

 5. Build Your Bank of Success Remembered

-Confidence isn’t a feeling that appears one day, it’s something you build with every successful rep. Confidence is success remembered.
+Confidence is not a feeling that appears one day; it is something you build with every successful rep. Confidence is success remembered.

-After every speaking experience, write down one moment that went well.
-Keep them in a journal or notes app.
-When doubt creeps in, read through that list.
+After every speaking experience, write down one moment that went well and keep it in a journal or a notes app.
+When the doubt creeps in, read back through the list.

-This trains your brain to recall success instead of replaying fear.
-Over time, the Circle of Doom weakens, and confidence becomes your default state.
+That trains your brain to recall the success instead of replaying the fear.
+Over time the Circle of Doom weakens, and confidence becomes your default.

 Why the Circle of Doom Feels So Hard to Escape

-Breaking the Circle of Doom feels tough because it goes against your instincts.
-Your brain’s goal is safety, not growth.
-It thinks, “That talk hurt last time, let’s avoid that again.”
+Breaking the Circle of Doom feels tough because it runs against your instincts.
+Your brain's goal is safety, not growth.
+The psychology is telling you "that hurt last time, let us avoid it again."

 But avoidance teaches your brain that the threat is real.
-Speaking again teaches it that you’re safe.
+Speaking again teaches it that you are safe.

-That’s why progress comes from repetition, not retreat.
+That is why progress comes from repetition, not retreat.
 Each time you speak, you send a new message to your brain: I can do this.
+Focus on the small wins each time, and your confidence grows steadily rather than suddenly.

 A Common Scenario

-This is a common scenario I see with my coaching clients.
+This is a scenario I see often with my coaching clients.

-You gave a presentation at work that didn’t land well.
+You gave a presentation at work that did not land well.
 You forgot your next slide, stumbled over a key point, and spent the rest of the day replaying it in your mind.

 Turn the Circle of Doom Into a Circle of Growth

 Every speaker experiences doubt.
-The difference between confident speakers and anxious ones isn’t what happens to them, it’s how they respond.
+The difference between the confident speaker and the anxious one is not what happens to them, it is how they respond.

-Once you build your speaking experiences around small wins and recovery, you will find that fear fades naturally, not because you forced it away, but because you replaced it with something stronger.
+Build your speaking experiences around the small wins and the recovery, and you find the fear fades naturally, not because you forced it away, but because you replaced it with something stronger.

-FAQs About the Circle of Doom in Public Speaking
+Frequently Asked Questions About the Circle of Doom

 What is the Circle of Doom in simple terms?

-It’s the pattern of overthinking one bad speaking experience until it shapes all future ones.
-You focus on avoiding mistakes instead of sharing your message.
+It is the pattern of overthinking one bad speaking experience until it shapes all the future ones.
+You focus on avoiding the mistake instead of sharing your message, and that inward focus makes the next experience harder, which deepens the loop.

 How do I stop being my own harshest critic?

-Use the rule: if you wouldn’t say it to someone else, don’t say it to yourself.
-Go by how the talk felt, not by what you looked or sounded like.
+Use the rule: if you would not say it to someone else, do not say it to yourself.
+Go by how the presentation felt rather than by how you looked or sounded, because your instinct for the moments that landed is a fairer judge than a replay that zooms in on every tiny flaw.

 Should I record myself speaking?